ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 $$  S_R : FinVect \to FinVect $$
 for _any_ representation $R$ of $S_n$, as follows:
 $$   S_R(-) = R \otimes_{\mathbb{C}[S_n]} (-)^{\otimes n} \, . $$
-These more general functors are still called **Schur functors**.
+These more general functors are still called 'Schur functors'.

-## The category of Schur functors

 Even more generally, any finite direct sum of the Schur functors just described may also be called a Schur functor.
-In other words, if $R = \{R_n\}_{n \ge 0}$ where $R_n$ a finite-dimensional representation of $S_n$, and only finitely many of these representations are nonzero, then we define the **Schur functor**
+In other words, if $R = \{R_n\}_{n \ge 0}$ where $R_n$ is a finite-dimensional representation of $S_n$, and only finitely many of these representations are nonzero, then we define the **Schur functor**
 $$   S_R(-) = \bigoplus_{n \ge 0} R_n \otimes_{\mathbb{C}[S_n]} (-)^{\otimes n} \, . $$

-This more general definition has the advantage of including many interesting examples:

 * For each $n \geq 0$, the $n^{th}$ [[tensor power]] $V \mapsto V^{\otimes n}$ is a Schur functor.